calcinai/strut/README.md

 # Strut
 Yet another OpenAPI/Swagger manipulation library!

 This library is almost 100% generated code by [Gendarme](https://github.com/calcinai/gendarme).
-The reasoning behind this is that all the infomation required to manipulate a schema outlined in the specification.
+The reasoning behind this is that all the information required to manipulate a schema outlined in the specification.

 ## Installation
 via composer